42videobricks/42videobricks-php-client/docs/Api/VideosApi.md

 Delete an export of the video

-Delete a video export by format or export ID.
-If no export ID is provided, the deletion follows the LIFO (Last In, First Out) pattern.
+Delete an export of the video by format or export id By default the delete use LIFO pattern if the export id is empty

 ### Example